Kah0ona/slate/readme.md

 4. Developing slate tips & tricks
 ----------------------------------

 `grunt bump:{patch|minor|major}` updates the version number of slate and lets it depend on another parent theme.
 Also tags a git commit, showing it with releases in github.
 The plugin can be found on https://github.com/vojtajina/grunt-bump.
+- `grunt --help` for help and a list of tasks that are available.
+Note especially: develop, deploy, init, build